stevecrozz/lithostech.com/_posts/2024-11-29-diving-into-flume-water-monitor.markdown

 brain to suss out the remaining bits that I need.
 This is what I've been doing so far, but it is slow and very hard!
 The decompiled code includes a lot of labels and jumps and dynamic function calls making it pretty difficult to follow.
-But maybe a bit more dedication and good guessing could get me the rest of the way.
+The trickiest part has been trying to keep track of program state and what exactly is stored in memory.
+But maybe a bit more dedication could get me the rest of the way.

-I've also considered attempting to recompile the decompiled code so I could add GDB stubs and debug remotely.
+I've also considered attempting to recompile the decompiled code so I could add GDB stubs and debug remotely via uART.
 But that's looking hard too, and even if I did fix the thousands of compilation errors, I don't think there's any guarantee it would run correctly.
 So far that has discouraged me from pouring much energy into attempting to compile the whole program.
 Perhaps in a more practical variation on this approach, I could compile only specific functions so I can observe them in action.

 If there are any other Flume device owners out there with the time and energy to take this investigation even further, I'd love to hear about it.